Return to Home

 Deconstructing the LSTM

 However, while elegant in principle, the practical application of simple RNNs is severely hampered by a critical flaw in their training process: the vanishing and exploding gradient problems.
-The vanishing gradient problem is the more common and insidious of the two, as it silently limits the effective memory of a simple RNN to only a few recent time steps, defeating its primary purpose for long sequences.
-This computational limitation renders simple RNNs inadequate for many real-world tasks, particularly in finance, where the influence of an event can persist for extended periods.
+The vanishing gradient problem is the more common and insidious of the two, as it silently limits the effective memory of a simple RNN to only a few recent time steps.

 The Long Short-Term Memory (LSTM) network was introduced by Sepp Hochreiter and Jürgen Schmidhuber in 1997 as a direct and sophisticated solution to the vanishing gradient problem.
 Its power lies in its unique architecture, the LSTM cell, which is composed of several interacting components designed to regulate the flow of information.